 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 A variety of exciting things to do await any families visiting the historic French city of Strasbourg.
 The capital city of the Grand Est region in northeastern France, Strasbourg is brimming with beauty, spectacular scenery, and a delightful ambiance, making it perfect for exploring with the family.

-This lovely old town offers opportunity for fun to people of all ages, as a solo traveler, traveling in pairs or for families and groups of friends.
-If you’re looking for an amazing French family vacation outside of Paris, Strasbourg is the place to go!
+This lovely old town offers opportunities for fun to people of all ages, as solo travelers, traveling in pairs, or for families and groups of friends.
+If you’re looking for an amazing French family vacation outside of Paris, Strasbourg is the place to go.

 1. Parc de l’Orangerie

 Address: Parc de l’Orangerie, 67000 Strasbourg, France